tkikawa/optsim/README.md

 The display mode is interactive.
 Input positive integer to simulate and display the tracks of the optical photons.
 The tracks are displayed in black.
 Input "quit" or "exit" to terminate the display mode.
+Input "save" to save the event display.
+Input "gui" to switch to GUI control mode in which the event display can be rotated or cotrolled with mouse.
+Double click the event display to switch back to CUI control mode.

 ## 4. Geometry